Anna Louise Strong: Break with USSR

 In World War II, when the Red Army began its advance against Nazi Germany, Strong stayed in the rear following the soldiers through Warsaw, Łódź and Gdańsk.
 Her overtly pro-Chinese Communist sympathies, which had been fostered by her visits to China in 1925 and until 1947 in which she interviewed Chinese Communist leaders like Mao Zedong, may have led to her "arrest, imprisonment and expulsion" from the USSR in 1949, reportedly claiming she was an "American spy," a charge which reportedly was repeated years later, in 1953, by the Soviet newspaper Izvestia.

 Strong became a celebrity in China because of her 1946 interview of Mao, in which Mao stated that American people should unite with the peoples of all countries to oppose U.S. reactionaries and their allies.

 After this, she was cut off from the USSR, shunned by Communists in the United States, and denied a passport by the U.S. government, settling in California where she wrote, lectured, and "invested in real estate."
 During the 1950s, she lived in a Tower House in Angelino Heights, "Red Gulch".

 "I was 72 then, living in Los Angeles where I had more friends than anywhere else.
 I owned a town house, a summer lodge in the mountains, a winter cabin in the desert, a car and a driver's license to take myself about.
 I had income to live on for life.
 Should I go to China now?"

 Cleared of Soviet charges, final move to China

 In 1955, she was finally cleared of Soviet charges against her, which the CIA thought was a "gesture to the Chinese Communists."
-By 1958 her passport was restored, after she won a case at the U.S. Supreme Court, and she immediately went back to China, where she remained until her death.
+By 1958 her passport was restored, after a U.S. Supreme Court decision prohibiting the denial of passports to communists, and she immediately went back to China, where she remained until her death.
 She was one of the only Westerners to gain "the admiration of Mao Tse-tung [Mao Zedong]".